Mapping the Agri-Food Chain

 There are a number of different types of processors in the food chain.

 Primary processors: turn raw materials, such as wheat kernels or livestock into a form which is safe for human consumption.
 Primary processing includes: cutting, cleaning, packaging, storage and refrigeration of raw foods.
 For example: gutting, grading and icing of fish; or cutting and trimming animals for meat.
-These minimally processed foods retain their original properties of their unprocessed form, i.e. nutrition, physical, sensory and chemical properties.
+These minimally processed foods retain the original properties of their unprocessed form, i.e. nutritional, physical, sensory and chemical properties.

 Secondary processors: turn the minimally processed product into more useful or edible forms.
 Secondary food products are refined, purified, extracted or transformed from minimally processed foods, for example cheese, flours, edible oils, sugars / sweeteners and starches.
 Secondary processing includes: physical processes such as pressing, milling and dehydration; and chemical processes such as hydrolysis, hydrogenation or using enzymes.

 Ultra-processed foods: produced by combining primary food products and other secondary food products to create a ready-to-eat food and drink product with high sensory appeal, e.g. cakes, sweets, jams, soft drinks and ready meals.

 Some secondary food production processes, such as heat treatment, fermentation and packaging, may be used to extend the shelf-life of the primary food ingredient.
 Packaging is also important to protect the food product and delay physical, chemical and biological deterioration.